emacs-mirror/emacs/mps/manual/source/topic/format.rst

         In either case, the result is the sum of ``addr`` and the size of the block containing the object.

+    If the object format is capable of creating forwarding objects or padding objects, the skip method must be able to skip these objects.

     A skip method is not allowed to fail.